Doctor of Behavioral Health

 DBH 700.
 Residential: Orientation Doctoral Study.
 3 hours.
 Su., F., Sp.

-A required on-campus orientation to the DBH degree.
+This is the first of a series of courses that prepares students in completing their Capstone Project.
+A required on-campus orientation to the D.B.H. degree.
 This course is a major resource of information for students’ knowledge and engagement throughout the program.
-Students will participate in structured activities, directed assignments, and guided dialogue.
-This course includes a significant writing component focusing on the development of an evidence-based scholarly literature review and project proposal for a translational research project.
-Gradising is "Pass/Fail."
+Students will participate in live and online discussion, progressive assignments, library research, and other structured activities and assignments.
+This course includes a significant writing component initiating the development of an evidence-based scholarly literature review and project proposal for an applied research project.
+Grade will be assigned.

 DBH 705.
 Suffering and the Human Condition.
 3 hours.
 F.